Thomas B. Rauchfuss can add another award to his long list of accolades.

 We are interested in all aspects of the synthesis and reactivity of inorganic, organo-metallic, and main-group compounds and materials.

 A major interest for our group is environmentally-motivated organometallic chemistry.
 We are interested in fundamental studies leading to clean fuels.
-One aspect of this research is the elucidation of nature's methods for making H2, which involves the use of unusual and poorly understood enzymes called hydrogenases.
-We are working to simulate a range of curious structural features in these enzymes.
+One aspect of this research is the elucidation of nature's methods for making H2, which involves the use of unusual enzymes called hydrogenases.
+Weworking to simulate a range of structural and reactivity features of these enzymes.
+These studies include classical organometallic approaches as well as collaborative efforts involving the proteins.
+An emerging area of interest is the biosynthesis of the active sites.
 Other interests include the role of metals in nitrogen fixation, carbonylation enzymes, and methanogenesis.

 Because most energy is generated from petroleum, we are interested in new catalysts for removing sulfur from this feedstock.
 Fundamental issues include the detailed mechanisms of C—S bond cleavage (to separate the sulfur from the organic matrix) and the synthesis of novel compounds as catalysts.
 A key aspect of C—S bond cleaving reactions is the role of H2.
 One can appreciate that studies on bioinorganic and industrial chemistry overlap significantly, and we feel there are important lessons to be exchanged between these otherwise disparate themes.